Compression of Entanglement Improves Quantum Communication: Optimal decoding measurements four-dimensional entanglement RAC strategy

 with respective eigenvalues $(-1, -1, -1, 0, 0, 1, 1, 1)$.
 The eigenstates of $M_2$ can be chosen as

 with respective eigenvalues $(-1, -1, -1, 0, 0, 1, 1, 1)$.
 For the third measurement $M_P$, we can choose the following projectors

 We use the configuration in Fig.~\ref{fig:smmeasurement} (also see Fig.~2(c) of the main text) to realize the projective measurements onto the eigenstates in Eq~(\ref{ensemble1}-\ref{ensemble3}).
 We denote each rank-1 projector as $M_{yi}$ for $i=1,\ldots,8$.
 Each projection is achieved by configuring the HWPs H7-H13 from left to right.
 The angle settings for these HWPs are listed in Tabs~(\ref{table:SM2}-\ref{table:SM4}).
+Although the scheme is deterministic, our method to implement the measurements $M_{y}$ for $y=1, 2, P$ makes our experiment suffer from the postselection problem \cite{Tavakoli2024}.
+Deterministic implementation of a general 8-dimensional measurement can be achieved by constructing a quantum random walk-based setup~\cite{Kurzy13prl,YG21prl} to transform the measurement into the one consisting of computational bases.
+However, this may severely decrease the overall fidelity and can hardly be adopted in our experiment using state-of-the-art techniques.